 PTAD requires your request and accompanying documentation be submitted no later than 30 calendar days prior to the date of the event.
 PTAD will notify TDLR at least 10 days prior to the program date for its determination.
 Typically, you will receive notice within two weeks of submission, depending on workload.

 - How long is the program approval valid?

 CE program approval is good for one year from the approval date.
 CE programs are not automatically renewed.

 - How do I renew a CE program that is expiring?

-Before expiration, complete the Continuing Education Program - Approval Form (PDF, 139KB) located on the Comptroller's website, indicate it is a renewal in the description, and attach a copy of the PTAD approved form from the expiring program that was executed indicating approval the previous year.
+Before expiration, complete the Continuing Education Program - Approval Form (PDF, 139KB), indicate the program is a renewal in the description, and attach a copy of the PTAD approved form from the expiring program that was executed indicating approval the previous year.

 - Who do I contact to turn in CEs for individuals who attended an event?